Dear open-minded progressive, perhaps you were horrified by Chapter X.

 Antinomianism, with its love for reaching into these structures of private agreement and breaking them to serve some nominally noble purpose, has the general effect of replacing individual decisions with committee decisions, personal responsibility with process, and personal taste with official aesthetics.
 The final stage is the worst form of bureaucracy—litigation, an invisible tyrant whose arms wrap tighter and tighter around us every year.
 This is sclerosis, scar tissue, Dilbert, Brezhnev, boredom and incompetence for everyone everywhere.

 Most observers interpret bureaucratic sclerosis as a sign of a government which is too powerful.
 In fact it is a sign of a government which is too weak.
 If seventeen officials need to provide signoff for you to repaint the fence in your front yard, this is not because George W. Bush, El Máximo Jefe, was so concerned about the toxicity of red paint that he wants to make seventeen-times-sure that no wandering fruit flies are spattered with the nefarious chemical.
 It is because a lot of people have succeeded in making work for themselves, and that work has been spread wide and well.
-They are thriving off tiny pinhole leaks through which power leaks out of the State.
+They are thriving off tiny pinholes through which power leaks out of the State.
 A strong unauthority would plug the leaks, and retire the officials.

 Outside the Communist bloc proper, of course, the ultimate in power leakage and resulting bureaucracy was India’s infamous Permit Raj, which still to some extent exists.
 Needless to say, if the subcontinent was run on a profit basis, the Permit Raj would not be good business.
 In fact, quite amusingly and with no apparent sense of irony, our favorite newspaper recently printed an article in which the following lines appear: